osmandapp/web/main/docs/user/plugins/index.md

 ### [OpenPlaceReviews](./openplacereviews.md)

-OpenPlaceReviews
+The plugin lets you add and view photos of restaurants, cafes and other points of interest in the context menu of the place.

 ### [Mapillary](./mapillary.md)

 To get around faster, in OsmAnd you can use street-level views of your routes or places of interest provided by [Mapillary](https://www.mapillary.com/) (an internet connection is required).

 ### [Accessibility](./accessibility.md)

 Accessibility plugin makes the device's accessibility features directly available in OsmAnd.

 ### [External sensors](./external-sensors.md)

-Connect external sensors to display data in OsmAnd.
+Connect external sensors to display data on OsmAndand screen and to store needed information in track recordings.

 ### [Weather](./weather.md)